marcosalis/kraken/README.md

 Image downloading is multithreaded to ensure maximum performances. *Kraken* automatically sets the best combination of thread pool sizes depending on the number of available CPU cores.
 A custom policy can be set by calling the static method <code>BitmapCacheBase.setThreadingPolicy()</code> with a <code>BitmapThreadingPolicy</code> instance.
 The set policy and thread pools are shared among all bitmap caches, so that it's possible to create many (with different size, location and purpose) without spawning too many threads.

+#### Access policy
+With <code>AccessPolicy</code>, you can decide how to access the data inside the cache.
+Along with the <code>NORMAL</code> access mode (memory/disk/network), you can choose to refresh the item in cache from the network, only pre-fetch it into caches for future use, or retrieve it only if it's already in cache.

 #### Usage
 ##### Create and reference a bitmap cache
 The best way to initialize the caches is the <code>onCreate()</code> method of the <code>Application</code> class. *Kraken* provides a custom subclass called <code>DroidApplication</code> that provides some utility and debugging methods, check its documentation on how to use it.